-Silk Road Rising to Present RITUALS OF SIGNS AND TRANSFORMATIONS Staged Readings, 3/8-9
+Silk Road Rising Presents RITUALS OF SIGNS AND TRANSFORMATIONS Staged Readings This Weekend

-Silk Road Rising to present three staged readings of Rituals of Signs and Transformations, written by Saadallah Wannous, translated from Arabic into English by Nada Saab and Robert Myers, and directed by Sahar Assaf, on March 8 and 9, 2014.
+Silk Road Rising to present three staged readings of Rituals of Signs and Transformations, written by Saadallah Wannous, translated from Arabic into English by Nada Saab and Robert Myers, and directed by Sahar Assaf, this weekend, March 8 and 9, 2014.

 SYNOPSIS: Set in Damascus in the 1880's, two rival clerics get mired in a feud that tears the city apart.
 Political ambition, religious fundamentalism, and sexual hypocrisy fan the theatrical flames in this blistering critique of patriarchy and power in the Arab world.
 Syrian playwright Saadallah Wannous (1941 - 1997) has been called both the Bertolt Brecht and the Wole Soyinka of the Arab theatre.
 His plays are to the Arab world what Vaclav Havel's plays were to the Iron Curtain.
 As Wannous writes in his prologue to the play, the problems the play raises are "current and ever recurrent."